code-rladies/code-rladies.github.io/join.md

 ---
 layout: page
-title: How to Join Code-RLadies
+title: Join Us!
-subtitle: The real world is better!
+subtitle: The meeting is better with you in it!
 published: true
 ---